(Courtesy of the Mathis Family)

 If you're unable to locate the Mathis collection, this link may work: http://catalog.lib.byu.edu/uhtbin/pcnum/3112616

-(In addition to the Mathis collection, the library is also home to the extensive Republic Pictures Music Archives, as well as various other Hollywood personality and movie archives.)
+(In addition to the Mathis collection, the library is also home to the extensive Republic Pictures Music Archives, as well as various collections of Hollywood personalities, films, etc.)

 The Chicago Tribune newspaper has an obituary on Jack: https://www.chicagotribune.com/news/ct-xpm-2005-10-17-0510170062-story.html